Not prioritizing flex? You won’t like what’s really going on

 In the era of hybrid work, this responsibility is particularly important.
 With a workforce fluctuating between remote and in-person work, the office has developed a whole new identity: a flexible, malleable hub that caters to the complex schedules of its residents.

-The Facility Manager is perfectly placed to mark out the office as a place for productivity and fulfilment in a company’s new hybrid work model.
+The Facility Manager is perfectly placed to mark out the office as a place for productivity and fulfillment in a company’s new hybrid work model.

 Pros: